Kinneyzhang/etaf/readme.md

 ## Demo

-Eval functions in test/block-demo.el, then `M-x block-demo-show`:
+Eval functions in tests/etml-demo.el, then `M-x etml-demo-show`:

 In dark theme